Nik-Reddy/Nik-Reddy/README.md

 - 📞 (571) 352 – 0572

 ### ⚡ Fun Fact
-With over 4 years of experience at cPacket Networks, Tata Consultancy Services, and Tata Projects Limited, I've honed my skills as a seasoned data geek.
+With over 4 years of industry experience at cPacket Networks, Tata Consultancy Services, and Tata Projects Limited, I've honed my skills as a seasoned data geek.
 I love exploring cutting-edge technologies and methodologies!